waker-he/cs-learning-notes/coursework-review/eecs370/370review.md

     - access efficiency: modern CPUs access memory in chunks that are the size of a word, if not aligned, may need to access two words for one single unit of data
     - cache optimizations: avoid unnecessary extra cache lines loading

+## Overhead of Function Calls

+- saving and restoring of registers
+    - __callee-saved registers__: callee push registers onto stack at the beginning and pop them at the end
+    - __caller-saved registers__: saved before a function call and restore after the call

 # Assembly